msperlin/beautiful-jekyll/_posts/2017-08-24-Reinstalling_R_Packages.md

 Whenever I buy a new computer or format an old one, I have the problem of reinstalling my R packages.
 If you are a heavy user, you will likely have a significant amount of packages used by your scripts.
 When you try to run a script in a fresh install of R, it will tell you that you don't have the proper packages installed.
 Needless to say that manually installing them is boring.

 I've found a very simple solution to this problem.
 I wrote a function that takes as input a folder in the computer and searches for all .R and .Rmd files in all subfolders.
 It then reads each one and finds all occurrences of `library(pkgnamehere)` and `require(pkgnamehere)`.
 It proceeds by checking if the package is locally available and, if not, installs it from CRAN.
+I'm not sure if this is a new solution but, if you find it interesting and worthy of a CRAN package, let me know in the comment sections.
+I'm sure I can significantly improve it.

 So, whenever I have a fresh computer, I just run the following script: